HylandSoftware/ngx-animations/README.md

 Specifically, this package specializes in animations that can be used when adding or removing items from a list.

+You can view a demo of the site [here](https://ngx-animations-demo.firebaseapp.com/).

 ## Using ngx-animations

 ### Just give me animations!